UWPCE-PythonCert/PythonCertDevel/source/modules/Testing_advanced.rst

 what to test should take into account the volatility of the project.

 **NOTE** Even if every line of code is run during tests (100% coverage), they may not be comprehensive!
-It is very hard to anticipate every wierd input some code may get.
+It is very hard to anticipate every weird input some code may get.